 Synovial fluid analysis is ordinarily not of great assistance in differentiating the two because in both conditions the leukocyte count is elevated with neutrophilia.
 The erythrocyte sedimentation rate is elevated in both.

-In case of doubt the arthritis should be treated as if septic while serologic tests for Lyme disease are sent which should be available within one to two weeks.
+In case of doubt, arthritis should be treated as if septic while serologic tests for Lyme disease are sent which should be available within one to two weeks.

 Treatment of Lyme Arthritis